w3f/polkadot-spec/docs/sect-metadata.md

 import PalletConstant from '/static/img/kaitai_render/pallet_constant.svg';
 import MetadataExtrinsic from '/static/img/kaitai_render/metadata_extrinsic.svg';

 The runtime metadata structure contains all the information necessary on how to interact with the Polkadot runtime.
-Considering that Polkadot runtimes are upgradable and therefore any interfaces are subject to change, the metadata allows developers to structure any extrinsics or storage entries accordingly.
+Considering that Polkadot runtimes are upgradable and, therefore, any interfaces are subject to change, the metadata allows developers to structure any extrinsics or storage entries accordingly.

 The metadata of a runtime is provided by a call to `Metadata_metadata` ([Section -sec-num-ref-](chap-runtime-api#sect-rte-metadata-metadata)) and is returned as a scale encoded ([Section -sec-num-ref-](id-cryptography-encoding#sect-scale-codec)) binary blob.
 How to interpret and decode this data is described in this chapter.

 ## -sec-num- Structure {#sect-rtm-structure}

-The Runtime Metadata is a datastructure of the following format:
+The Runtime Metadata is a data structure of the following format:

 $$
 {\left({M},{v}_{{m}},{R},{P},{t}_{{e}},{v}_{{e}},{E},{t}_{{r}}\right)}